A ripe plantain bread recipe baked with warm spices like nigella seeds and ghee makes our chai time sweeter!

-- Egg: a large will help
+- Egg: Use a large egg in room temperature.

 Instructions